chris-fellows/cf-database-export/README.md

 Tool for exporting data from any OLEDB database to CSV, HTML, XML, Excel, text file or a SQL script.
 The tool provides the user with a list of databases and each database has a set of available queries.
-The user selects the database, then selects the query, selects the output format (CSV, HTML etc), selects output format parameters and then executes the query to produce the output.
+The user selects the database, then selects the query, selects the output format (CSV, HTML etc), selects output format parameters (E.g. Output file name), selects any query data filter parameters (E.g. Filter by date range and/or by country) and then executes the query to produce the output.

+The tool enables developers to provide fast turnarounds to adhoc requests from users.
+Users don't need to have any alternative query tools installed such as SQL Management Studio or Excel.

 Output Formats
 --------------

-- Delimited file (CSV): Output each resultset to a separate file.
+- Delimited file (CSV): Outputs each resultset to a separate file.
 - Excel file: This may be removed later because it uses a third party library.
 - HTML: Takes a template HTML file and inserts an HTML Table element with each resultset returned by the query.
 - XML: Exports all rows to an XML file.